LibrariesHacked/librarieshacked.github.io/_posts/2023-06-21-england-library-data-strategy.md

 PLR has been in place since 1982 and is now administered by the British Library.
 Originally, it was considered impracticable to attempt to collect loans data from every library authority in the UK.
 Instead, a sample of loans data is collected from a selection of 30 library services, across 8 regions.
 The sample figures are then 'grossed up', using lending totals provided by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 After the end of the sample year, registered authors are provided with a breakdown of the total number of times their books were borrowed from public libraries, and receive a fixed amount per loan.

 This generally worked until relatively recently.
 But the number of library services reporting total loan figures to CIPFA has been steadily decreasing, and is now approximately only 40% of services.
 This leaves the PLR process broken, with no data to complete the task of estimating total loans figures for book titles.
 A sample of data is still collected, but becomes misleading without total figures.
-So far, the effect of this has been ignored, authors and contributors are instead simply provided with figures that are wildly innacurate, while not being told this is the case.
+So far, the effect of this has been ignored, authors and contributors are instead simply provided with figures that are wildly innacurate, while not being told that this is the case.
 That does an injustice to the legal responsibility of administering PLR.

 It is no longer the case that it would be impracticable or expensive to collect detailed loans data from all library services.
 The few suppliers that provide Library Management Systems are all capable of doing such reporting.
 It would be a small task to co-ordinate action that would make open and automated reporting of loans a function for all library services.

 Openly available data on library lending, across all libraries, would be a valuable asset for the sector and all involved with it, such as authors, publishers, and reading agencies.

 ### Example: Policy decisions